ladunjexa/vanillajs-rainblur/README.md

 6. Each project object should contain the following properties:
    - `number` (optional): A number to represent the project's order (e.g., 1, 2, 3).
    - `name`: The name or title of the project.
-   - `imgLink`: The file name of the project's preview image.
+   - `img`: The file name of the project's preview image.
 Ensure the image file is placed in the `media/projects` folder.
    - `liveUrl` (optional): The URL of the live version of the project.

 ```javascript